Add To Favorites

-To make your own garland, draw several circles on a recycled file folder using Crayola® Erasable Colored Pencils.
+To make garland, draw several circles on a recycled file folder using Crayola® Erasable Colored Pencils.
 Cut them out with Crayola Scissors.
 Set a few circles aside.

-Cover your art area with newspaper.
-Paint one side of the remaining circles with gold Crayola Premier Tempera and Crayola Paint Brushes.
+Cover the art area with recycled newspaper.
+Paint one side of the remaining circles with gold Crayola Premier Tempera and paintbrushes.
 Air dry.
 Paint the other side.
 Air dry.

-Decorate your gold circles with swirls, patterns, and holiday symbols using Crayola Glitter Glue.
+Decorate the gold circles with swirls, patterns, and holiday symbols using Crayola Glitter Glue.
 Air dry flat.

 Trace several circles on construction paper.
 Using Crayola Fine Tip Markers and your imagination, draw and color holiday pictures on each circle.
 Cut them out.
 Use a Crayola Glue Stick to attach pictures to file-folder circles.

 Punch a hole at the top of each circle.
-Thread and tie ribbon through holes for hanging on your garland of holiday greens.
+Thread and tie ribbon through holes for hanging the garland of holiday greens.

 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.